thomasekdahlN/wealthprognosis-app/AI-INSTRUCTIONS.md

 Do not commit code to Git unless explicitly asked for it.
 Use conventional commits when asked to check in code to Git.

 Do not create files, classes and methods based on a test that thinks it is missing.
 Just remove the test.

+Always show tooltips in graphs.
+Always use year as x axis in graphs.
+Do not redirect on save unless explicitely asked for it.
+Use filament Money cast for all database fields handling money/amount.